Ticino: Geography

 The Ticino, which gives its name to the canton, is the largest river of Ticino.
 It flows from the northwest through the Bedretto Valley and the Leventina Valley to enter Lake Maggiore near Locarno.
 Its main tributaries are the Brenno in the Blenio Valley and the Moesa in the Mesolcina Valley in the Grisons.
 The lands of most of the canton are shaped by the river, which in its mid portion forms a wide valley, commonly known as the Riviera.
 The western lands of the canton, however, are drained by the Maggia.
 The Verzasca Valley is between the Leventina Valley and the Maggia Valley.
 There is also a smaller area that drains directly into the Lake Lugano.
 Most of the land is considered within the Alps, but a small area is part of the plain of the Po which drains the north of Italy.

-Although it includes the lowest point of Switzerland (Lake Maggiore) as well as its lowest town (Ascona), the topography of Ticino is extremely rugged, as it is the fourth canton with the biggest elevation difference.
+Although it includes the lowest point of Switzerland (Lake Maggiore) as well as its lowest town (Ascona), the topography of Ticino is extremely rugged, as it is the canton with the fourth largest elevation difference.
 It lies essentially within the Alps, in particular the Lepontine Alps, the Saint-Gotthard Massif and the Lugano Prealps.
 The longest and deepest valleys are those of the Ticino, Verzasca and Maggia.
 The two highest mountains are the Rheinwaldhorn and the Basòdino.
 Other notable mountains are Pizzo Rotondo (highest of the Gotthard Massif), Pizzo Campo Tencia (highest fully within the canton), Monte Generoso (highest south of Lake Lugano) and Monte Tamaro (most prominent of the canton).
 For an exhaustive list, see list of mountains of Ticino.

 The area of the canton is 2812 km2, of which about three-quarters are considered productive to trees or crops.
 Forests cover about a third of the area, but also the lakes Maggiore (or Verbano) and Lugano (or Ceresio) make up a considerable minority.
 The canton shares borders with three other cantons across the main ridge of the Alps: Valais to the northwest, to which it is connected by the Nufenen Pass, Uri to the north, to which it is connected by the Gotthard Pass and the Grisons to the northeast, to which it is connected by the Lukmanier Pass and the Mesolcina Valley; the latter valley, a few kilometres north of Bellinzona, being the only (natural) low elevation access to another canton.
 Ticino shares international borders with Italy as well.
 To the southwest is the region of Piedmont and to the southeast is the region of Lombardy.
 The main border crossing between Italy and Switzerland is that of Chiasso, in the extreme south of the canton.